 We have entered into offer letters or employment related agreements with each of our executive officers.
-For more information regarding certain of these arrangements, see "Executive Compensation-Employment Agreements and Change of Control Arrangements" below.
+For more information regarding certain of these arrangements, see "Executive Compensation, Say-on-Pay, Independence of Advisors-Employment Agreements and Change of Control Arrangements" below.